Topology of Calorons Re-examined: Concrete Calculation of Topological Character

 where

 with

 and

 The branch of the arctangent in \eqref{u of G} is taken to be zero, and the gauge group element $G(x_0,r)$ is chosen such that it becomes the identity element of SU(2) at $x_0=-\beta/2=-\pi/\mu_0$ here.
-We then observe that
+We then find that